CLI Reference

 • --subject: subject checkpoint path or model ID

-• --baseline-report: reuse a stored baseline report by passing the explicit report.json file path that captured the baseline windows
+• --baseline-report: reuse a stored baseline report by passing the explicit report.json file path that captured the baseline windows.
+Reused reports must match the requested baseline model, profile, tier, adapter family, assurance mode, and dataset/window-plan fields.

 • --profile: ci, release, or another included profile